cwqt/stageup/README.md

 ## Backend
 Create a `.env.development` file in the root of `apps/backend/` based off of the provided `.env.example`, this will store our secret variables - please never share these with anyone - it has been added to the `.gitignore` so you don't need to worry about accidentally committing it.

+## Runner
+Create a `.env.development` based off the existing `.env.example`, same as in the backend.

 ### MUX